OpenSourceAppStore/osapp/README.md

-# Open source App Store desktop
+# Open Source App Store Desktop

 Visit the link for the main repository: